Gretna offers free COVID-19 tests to students

 Sarpy/Cass Health Department Director Sarah Schram said she’s not aware of any other school offering testing like what’s being done in Gretna on Thursday.

-But situations in the community can impact the school environment, Schram said.
+But situations in the community can affect the school environment, Schram said.
 She encouraged people to wash their hands, wear masks and socially distance.

 Beran said the situation is frustrating given how many precautions have been put in place to keep kids safe during the school week.
 He said it’s extremely hard on staff to teach some kids in person, others remotely for a two-week quarantine period and students who opted to do remote learning, all at the same time.